-- Keep the bulk of the application to a minimum.
+- Submit what is requested.
 Inclusion of excessive materials does not allow time for a thorough review of all materials submitted.
 Support material should be concise, but informative.

-- Unless instructed otherwise by the program guidelines, limit printed support material to a maximum of 10 pages.
+- Unless instructed otherwise by the program guidelines, limit documents to a maximum of 10 pages.
 Additional pages will not be reviewed.

 - Label all attachments and support material as required by the program guidelines.

 - Do not submit items as support materials that are valuable, irreplaceable, or otherwise treasured.
 Images, reproductions, and photocopies are acceptable.
 Original works of art will not be accepted.
 The Arts Commission cannot be responsible for lost or damaged items.

 - Do not include multiple copies of the same piece of material (for example: five of the same brochure), or multiple formats of the same piece of material (for example: the same photos as jpgs and in a PDF).

 Letters of support should express confidence in the success of the proposed project or grant, including specifics on what the writer is basing his or her endorsement.
 Letters should be from knowledgeable and respected sources, such as:

 - committed contributors, sponsors, partners, or benefactors

 Reminder: This is general guidance.
 Always submit what is recommended or required as stated in the grant guidelines.